mjspriggs/overview/glossary/glossary.md

 The number of resources that can be consumed at an account or service instance level.

 ## R
 {: #glossr}

+### Raft
+{: #x10127298}

+A crash fault tolerant ordering service implementation based on the etcd library of the Raft protocol.
+Raft follows a leader-and-follower model, where a leader node is elected per channel, and its decisions are replicated by the followers.

 ### read-mostly
 {: #x7470468}